PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 #### openService()

-This function is called when from the built-in app when you want to call a service that PayME also provides by passing the service parameter as above.
+This function is called when the built-in app want to call a service that PayME also provides by transmit the service parameter as above.

 ```javascript
 payME.openService(